 Investing in Kids

 Adequate funding is paramount to increasing access to high-quality early childhood experiences and providing support to families.
-We have seen exciting trends in children’s fourth grade reading over the past decade or so, with more students reading at or above grade level.
-Between 2004 and 2014, Hispanic/Latino children made larger gains in fourth grade reading proficiency than any other racial or ethnic group.
-We need to build on this momentum to ensure more children have access to the high quality early childhood experiences that set them on the path to school success.
+We have seen positive trends in children’s fourth grade English Language Arts proficiency in the past several years, with more students performing at or above grade level.
+Between 2015 and 2019, Black or African-American and Hispanic/Latino children, in particular, saw significant improvement in fourth grade ELA proficiency.
+We need to build on this momentum to ensure more children have access to the high-quality early childhood experiences that set them on the path to school success.